FieryCod/holy-lambda/doc/1-02-getting-started.md

 # Getting started

-This guide will quickly take you through the basics of using `holy-lambda`:
+This guide will take you through the basics of using `holy-lambda`:

 - Development environment setup
 - Generate a scaffold project for your code